telerik/reporting-docs/getting-started/installation/security-best-practices.md

 # Security Best Practices

-In this article, we provide security practices, both general and reporting-specific, that we recommend to comply with when embedding Telerik Reporting in your projects.
-It may be regarded as necessary but not sufficient for keeping your applications secure.
-It doesn't claim to be a complete and comprehensive security guidance.
+The article discusses general and reporting-specific security practices, which we recommend to follow when embedding Telerik Reporting in your projects.
+While the advises may be regarded as necessary, they may not be sufficient to keep your applications secure.
+The article should not be regarded as a complete and comprehensive security guidance.

 ## General Security Considerations

-## Configuration Settings
+### Configuration Settings

 The suggestions in this section are the responsibility of the developer embedding Telerik Reporting in a custom application.